umpyre-code/turnstile/src/templates/welcome.md

 ## Notes to get you started

 - On Umpyre everyone has skin in the game.
-There's a cost to get someone's attention, so make sure it's worthwhile.
+There's a cost to get someone's attention, so make it worthwhile.
 - We recommend you [go to your profile](/profile) and fill it out.
 Add a photo, choose a handle, and write a description telling people who you are.
   Your profile is public!